Understanding Adderall Addiction

 • Thoughts of suicide

-These are some of the dangers of this controlled substance that people experience all the time.
-With so many people trying Adderall without a prescription, it becomes impossible to really know the number of people experiencing these serious and long-term effects without mentioning them to a doctor.
-Even if you’ve been taking Adderall recreationally, if you experience any of these foul symptoms, you should call a doctor right away to speak about what’s been going on.
+Even if you’ve been taking Adderall recreationally, if you experience any of these foul symptoms, speak to a doctor right away about what’s been going on.
 Nothing is more serious than your own health.

 Back to top